chriskyfung/chriskyfung.github.io/_posts/molecular_dynamics/2014-06-13-How-to-Send-a-Notification-from-a-LAMMPS-Simulation-to-Your-Email.md

    shell echo "Simulation has completed" | mail -s "LAMMPS - simulation done" address@email.com
    ```

+  As a result, an email is sent to notify me of the end of a LAMMPS simulation.
   You can add this line in various places if you want to know the progress of a multi-stage simulation.

 ### For Windows